2023 Indonesian used train import controversy: 2023 import

 In September 2022, KAI filed for permission to import 348 used Japanese E217 series cars, as it planned to retire a number of older trainsets and expand its capacity in 2023.
 However, in January 2023, the Ministry of Industry rejected the filing, claiming that INKA was capable of manufacturing the needed train cars.
 INKA, however, stated that it would only be able to fulfill the production needed by 2025, as it already had production backlogs for the Jabodebek LRT and the Trans-Sulawesi Railway.

 Following the industrial ministry's rejection, a review by the Finance and Development Supervisory Agency (BPKP) further recommended that KAI not import the trains, and proposed that KAI should instead retrofit the 29 trainsets previously intended to be retired.
 The BPKP's review also considered the present Commuterline capacity to be sufficient, citing overall occupancy while acknowledging overload during peak hours.
 It further noted that the expected passenger loads in 2023 were lower than the actual passenger numbers recorded in 2019, despite the number of train carriages being slightly higher.
 The Coordinating Ministry for Maritime and Investments Affairs also opposed the import, citing the BPKP recommendation.

 On 22 June 2023, the Coordinating Minister for Maritime and Investment Affairs Luhut Binsar Pandjaitan announced that the import of the used train cars will be cancelled, but instead the government will import three newly manufactured trainsets from Japan.
 The trainsets are expected to arrive in Indonesia by 2024.
-KAI set aside Rp 676.8 billion (USD 42 million) to purchase the trainsets.
+KAI set aside Rp 676.8 billion (US$42 million) to purchase the trainsets.
 However, this was later changed when KAI Commuter opted to import new trains from China's CRRC Qingdao Sifang instead.
 Pandjaitan added that this was to avoid violating a number of ministerial regulations, including one from the Ministry of Trade which banned the importation of capital goods exceeding 20 years of age.
 Minister of State-Owned Enterprises Erick Thohir noted that the import would be done to cover short-term needs, as the recovery in passenger numbers exceeded KAI's projections.
 KAI also signed a contract with PT INKA for 16 new trainsets, to be delivered gradually between 2025 and 2026.